Summer School: 18th-25th August 2017

-On this page you will find an overview of our programme, but be sure to download the brochure for full details.
+On this page you will find an overview of our programme, but be sure to download both the main brochure and the Astrology in Action brochure for full details.

 - The Summer School 2017 brochure for details of all courses and options.

 - The Astrology in Action course brochure with session descriptions and details.

 - The Price List for details of residential and non-residential options, day-delegate options and accommodation and meal options.

 - To book your place, visit our online booking centre.

 Changes to the programme

 We regret to say that ROB HAND is unable to join us for the Summer School this year.
 We are delighted that world-renowned astrologer CHRISTEEN SKINNER will teach some of Rob's sessions and MICHAEL LUTIN will also be teaching some of them.
 Click here to download the changes to the Summer School programme.

 If you have any queries, contact us by email: